ssmagula/ssmagula.github.io/_posts/2017-01-04-welcome-to-new-site-jekyll.markdown

 Then you push the site to a git repository like [Github][github], and publish it via Github Pages.

+Below is a more detailed look at the steps I go through to make changes to the site.

 #### CREATE A NEW BRANCH
 Create a new branch with git
 {% highlight ruby %}